-A. The Public Works Director shall implement a routine maintenance program of semi\annual inspection of drainage facilities.

-B. The Building Official shall not permit to be removed buffers of native vegetation adjacent to water bodies and wetlands which provide filtration of stormwater pollutants.

-C. The Public Works Director shall design its new streets to direct storm drainage to be filtered through soils and native vegetation before the runoff enters the drainage system.
+- A. The Public Works Director shall implement a routine maintenance program of semi_annual inspection of drainage facilities. - B. The Building Official shall not permit to be removed buffers of native vegetation adjacent to water bodies and wetlands which provide filtration of stormwater pollutants. - C. The Public Works Director shall design its new streets to direct storm

-D. The Building Official shall not issue a building permit until permits from jurisdictional agencies for dredge and fill, stormwater, and drainage are secured.

-E. The Public Works Director shall continue to provide monthly drainage status reports to the City Manager.
+- D. The Building Official shall not issue a building permit until permits from jurisdictional agencies for dredge and fill, stormwater, and drainage are secured. - E. The Public Works Director shall continue to provide monthly drainage status reports to the City Manager.